Buying Guide to Eames Style Lounge Chairs (UK 2024)

 By doing a little more digging around online you should be able to whittle down to a few worth contacting.

-First and foremost, it would be wise to dismiss anything under circa £700.
-Ask yourself, would you really get any good quality full leather armchair with a matching leather ottoman stool, properly engineered, finished in a high quality leather, with proper wood veneers, at that price level?
+First and foremost, it would be wise to dismiss anything under circa £700, especially off online market places.
+Ask yourself, would you really get any good quality full leather armchair with a matching leather ottoman stool, properly engineered, finished in a high quality leather, with proper wood veneers, at that price level today?

 You will most likely be dealing with cheaper woods, wrong angles, plastic parts and PU leatherette or cheaper thin leathers.
 The old adage of "if it is too good to be true, then it probably isn't" remains.